casdoor/casdoor-dotnet-sdk-example/README.md

 | CallbackPath         | No   | The callback path that the client will be redirected to after the user has authenticated.
 Default is "/casdoor/signin-callback". |
 | RequireHttpsMetadata | No   | Whether requires https for Casdoor endpoint.                 |

-In addition, some launch settings are placed in the `Properties/launchSettings.json` file, such as the listening URL `http://localhost:3000`, to facilitate your use of this sample.
+In addition, some launch settings are placed in the `Properties/launchSettings.json` file, such as the listening URLs `http://localhost:5000;https://localhost:5001`, to facilitate your use of this sample.
 This file is not necessary.

 For more information, refer to https://github.com/casdoor/casdoor-dotnet-sdk/blob/master/README.md.